-I am involved with several funded research projects examining scientific, political, cultural and economic factors influencing societal responses to environmental change.
+I am involved with several funded research projects examining scientific, political and economic factors influencing societal responses to environmental change.
 These projects seek to (a) detail how environment and development policy objectives are defined rhetorically, substantiated scientifically, organized administratively and negotiated politically; (b) expose program/policy tensions that produce undesirable and inequitable social and environmental conditions; and (c) describe the emergence of new governance arrangements that reconcile program tensions and produce alternative and more socially and ecologically just outcomes.
 I have applied this critical and interdisciplinary approach to diverse research topics, with several publications related to each of the following.

 Wildfires, Suburbanization, Affluence and Hazard Vulnerability